Skip to main content

 Deployment, Support & Customer Control

 The JupiterOne MCP Server can be deployed either locally on your machine or accessed through JupiterOne's hosted remote server.
-For local deployment, it runs entirely on your environment with no persistent connections.
-For remote deployment, it connects securely through OAuth authentication.
-You can disable it at any time by stopping the local process or removing your AI assistant's MCP configuration.
+The local server runs entirely in your environment with no persistent connections; the remote server connects securely through OAuth authentication and is hosted in the same region as your account.
+You can disable either at any time by stopping the local process or removing your AI assistant's MCP configuration.
 For assistance or onboarding, reach out to your CSM or email support@jupiterone.com.

 Support